-In view of the increasing environmental concerns in society, the Group is aware of the importance of managing the environmental and social risks of its supply chain.
+In view of the increasing environmental concerns in the society, the Group is aware of the importance of managing the environmental and social risks of its supply chain.
 We actively share green practices with our suppliers and propagate the importance of sustainable operations with them.
-The Group also gives priorities to the local suppliers and suppliers who provide or promote environmental products or services in the selection process.
+The Group also gives priorities to the local suppliers, in order to minimise GHG emissions during the logistics, and suppliers who provide or promote environmental products or services in the selection process.
 During the supplier selection process, suppliers' environmental and social performances are considered as a selection criterion for establishing a long-term relationship.
 We aim to maintain a good relationship with suppliers which have remarkable records in environmental and social performance.
 Suppliers should not violate relevant environmental and labour laws, and substantial violations may incur the termination of the supplier relationship.
-The Group will continue to monitor its supply chain in regard to environmental and social standards.
+The Group will continue to monitor its supply chain in regards to environmental and social standards.